tclavier/blog/README.md

-# migration du wiki en blog
+# TcWeb.org
+projet to migrate from mediawiki to pelican blog